watson-developer-cloud/text-bot-openwhisk/README.md

     ```
 3. On your terminal window, look for the field that says "output" as this will contain your weather forcast for that city.

-### For a city name that exists in multiple U.S. states:
+### For a city name that exists in multiple U.S. states
 1. Edit the textbot-multipleStates.json file to include the city name of your choice.
    ```none
    "message": {